 Other information, often identified in the “Tips” in the Allocation Application.

-If a CDE has represented in its Allocation Application that it intends to invest substantially all of the proceeds from its investors in QALICBs in which persons Unrelated to the CDE hold a majority equity interest, the Allocation Agreement will contain a covenant attesting to such.
+If a CDE has represented in its Allocation Application that it intends to invest substantially all of the proceeds from its investors in QALICBs in which persons Unrelated to the CDE hold a majority equity interest, the Allocation Agreement will contain a covenant requiring such.

 QUESTIONS ON THE NMTC ALLOCATION APPLICATION CONTENTS